opticdev/optic/website/README.md

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

+This project has a Taskfile. `task -l | grep website` to vire the available tasks.

 ## Installation

 ```console
 yarn install
 ```

+or `task website:install-deps`

 ## Local Development

 ```console
 yarn start
 ```

+or `task website:start`

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.